john-sth/D3OS-NE2000/os/kernel/src/device/ne2k/README.md

 - [x] check if the ovwe bit gets actually set at the initialization of the nic
 - [x] check if packets bigger than max.
 Ethernet size don't get processed in the receive method and if so do the same for smoltcp so that no buffer gets enqueued
 - [x] check network/mod.rs open_socket() for transmit and rx size for packetbuffer

+### for the presentation

+- use class diagram
+- one page for d3os, purpose, name rtl8139 card, network features
+- ne2000 architecture, get the information from the thesis:
+  - general information about the card + image
+  - page registers
+  - fifo
+  - ring buffer
+- the driver:
+  - init procedure (just explain that certain registers get set)
+  - explain in short smoltcp Token logic
+  - and Interrupts of the NIC
+  - send and receive part
+  - overflow function
+- evaluation and benchmarks
+  - show maybe a table of transmission rate
+  - if possible create video/gif recording
+    from pyplot for the transmission rate
+  - talk about results and further things which could be implemented

 ## Files edited